Sharad Navratri

 - Goddess Kaalratri: Goddess Kaalratri is the 7th form of Goddess Durga.
 Moreover, Goddess Kaalratri is worshipped on the 7th day of Navratri.
 In addition, Goddess Kaalratri is the fierce form of Goddess Durga.
 In conclusion, Goddess Kaalratri symbolizes the destruction of stupidity and darkness.

-- Goddess Siddhidatri: Goddess Siddhidatri is the 9th and last form of Goddess Durga.
+- Goddess Siddhidatri: Goddess Siddhidatri is Goddess Durga’s 9th and last form.
 In addition, Goddess Siddhidatri is worshipped on the 9th day of the Navratri.
 In conclusion, Goddess Siddhidatri is the giver of all accomplishments and powers.

 What are the Right Directions for Placing a Mata ki Chowki in Sharad Navratri?